hernancerm/git-timeline/DEVELOP.md

 - [ ] Configuration file: Date format, colors for items.
 - [ ] Paging works as expected.
 - [x] Works well on big repos.

+## Constraints

+- No support for listing commits from a repo in a dir different from cwd.